 So which one to choose?

-It matters, because you need to find which pointer works for YOU.
-If you deeply understand what a ritual or routine points to, when you ‘feel it in your bones’ that’s the right one for you.
-Choose that one and stick with it long enough to see if it moves you towards greater joy and satisfaction in your life.
+You need to find which pointer works for YOU.
+If you deeply understand what a ritual or routine points to, when you ‘feel it in your bones’ that’s the right one for you at that moment.
+This is why it’s important to pauze for a minute before you start.

-When you feel you need to tweak your system or explore something totally different, that’s fine too.
-We change constantly and our needs and beliefs shift as well.
+When you feel you need to tweak your system or explore something totally different, that’s fine.
+As I said, we change constantly and our needs and beliefs shift as well.
 Just don’t fall into the trap of chasing the next “magic bullet” all the time.
 Know, that there won’t be The One and Perfect Practice.
 It’s a continuous dance of getting still, asking and trying out.
 That last one is of course key to succeed.

 Don’t get lost, looking at the index finger.